Zootaxa - Instructions for authors submitting manuscripts on amphibians

 - In the age of electronic data bases and data repositories, it is the responsibility of authors to make original data of their research available.
 For DNA sequences we require that these are deposited in GenBank and accession numbers mentioned.
 We also strongly suggest to make original morphometric, bioacoustic and other measurements available in Dryad (www.datadryad.org) if not included in tables in the manuscript, and to deposit call recordings in publically available sound repositories (e.g., www.fonozoo.com) or with Amphibiaweb.

 Manuscripts should be submitted by email (as email attachments) to the corresponding section editors (see on top of the page for email addresses).
 Different formats should be followed depending on whether you are submitting a new manuscript for consideration, a manuscript that is re-submitted after major revision, or a manuscript that is re-submitted after having been accepted pending minor revision.

 1. New manuscripts should be submitted in the form of two files only: one file in RTF or Word format that includes the text and all tables (but no figures), and a second file in PDF format that includes text+tables+figures (figures at the end of the document).
 If possible, please apply continuous line numbering to the text in both files.
 Do not send Tables or figures as separate files.
 Please apply logical file names to the files, starting with your name, then a brief title, and the year of submission.
-Do not use blanc spaces in file names but underscores.
+Do not use blank spaces in file names but underscores, and avoid using any special characters (only numbers and standard Latin characters).
 For example, you could submit a manuscript with two files named: